Due to COVID-19, it is suggested that readers call and make sure the event is taking place as listed.

 • Ladies Night & LIVE MUSIC: The first Wednesday of every month The Dolphin Bar & Shrimp House hosts Ladies Night & LIVE MUSIC by Summer Gill from 6 p.m. to 9 p.m.
 Join us for 1/2 off ladies' drinks & don't miss our 3 raffle drawings.
 The Dolphin Bar & Shrimp House is located at 1401 NE Indian River Dr. in Jensen Beach.

-• Road to Victory: The Road to Victory Military Museum is open by appointment only on Saturdays 10 a.m. - 2 p.m. and on weekdays for individuals, groups, and school classes upon request.
+• Road to Victory Museum: The Road to Victory Military Museum located in Stuart Florida at 319 SE Stypmann Boulevard is open by appointment only on Saturdays 10 a.m. - 2 p.m.

 The Victory Rangers are involved in WWII reenactments.
-The museum's Victory Rangers range in age from 14 to 20.
-They include guys and gals.
-They work on military vehicles and are involved in community events.
+The RTVMM Victory Rangers age 14 to 20, guys and gals, work on military vehicles and are involved in community events.
 They are also involved as docents covering the museum.
 Orientation is required.

 Visitors and docents wear masks and practice social distancing.
 Please contact us for additional information at https://www.facebook.com/roadtovictory/ or call 772-210-4283 or 703-835-4166.